Which formula is right for my baby?

 Premature babies can also be prescribed with hydrolysed formulas when they have problems with absorbing nutrients.

-There are partially hydrolyzed and extensively hydrolyzed formulas.
+There are partially hydrolysed and extensively hydrolysed formulas.

-Partially hydrolyzed formulas take cow's milk proteins (whey, casein) and break them into smaller pieces.
-Some formulas have a whey and casein blend that is partially hydrolyzed, while others may have 100% whey protein that is extensively hydrolyzed.
+Partially hydrolysed formulas take cow's milk proteins (whey, casein) and break them into smaller pieces.
+Some formulas have a whey and casein blend that is partially hydrolysed, while others may have 100% whey protein that is extensively hydrolysed.
 These formulas are NOT used for babies diagnosed with cow's milk allergy.

 Specialised formulations are designed for special medical purposes such as severe cow's milk protein allergies or for premature babies.

 There are also formula products available on the market that are specifically designed to address conditions such as colic, reflux, constipation and diarrhea in babies.

 These formulations have more calories and specific nutrients.

 More lactose than regular milk-based formula designed for babies with some constipation on milk-based formula.